Chuck Lorre: Career

 Lorre's second show as creator, Grace Under Fire, starred comedian Brett Butler.
 It premiered on ABC in 1993, and was nominated at the 52nd Golden Globe Awards for Best Television Series – Musical or Comedy.
 His next show was Cybill, starring Cybill Shepherd.
-It aired for four seasons on CBS and received critical acclaim, winning a Primetime Emmy Award in 1995 for Outstanding Supporting Actress in a Comedy Series for co-star Christine Baranski, and two Golden Globe Awards in 1996 for Best Television Series – Musical or Comedy and Best Actress in a Television Series – Musical or Comedy for Cybill Shepherd.
+While Lorre left after two seasons, Cybill went on to air for four seasons on CBS, receiving critical acclaim and winning a Primetime Emmy Award in 1995 for Outstanding Supporting Actress in a Comedy Series for co-star Christine Baranski, and two Golden Globe Awards in 1996 for Best Television Series – Musical or Comedy and Best Actress in a Television Series – Musical or Comedy for Cybill Shepherd.
 Lorre signed a deal with Carsey-Werner Productions in 1994.
-He then moved to 20th Century Fox in 1995 to create the next project.

-Dharma & Greg was the fourth show he created, in partnership with Dottie Zicklin (credited as Dottie Dartland), which premiered one year before the end of Cybill in 1997.
-(Lorre had left Cybill in season two.)
+Lorre then moved to 20th Century Fox in 1995, creating Dharma & Greg in partnership with Dottie Zicklin (credited as Dottie Dartland), which premiered one year before the end of Cybill in 1997.
 It starred Jenna Elfman and Thomas Gibson as the title characters, whose personalities were complete opposites—Dharma's world view being more spiritual and 'free spirit'-style, instilled by "hippie" parents, contrasted with Greg's world view of structure, social status requirements, and "white collar duty" instilled by his generations of affluent parents/ancestors.
 The show received eight Golden Globe nominations, six Emmy Award nominations, and six Satellite Awards nominations, and Elfman won a Golden Globe for Best Actress in 1999.

 To move on to his next project, Lorre signed a long-term deal with Warner Bros.
 Television in 2000, a relationship that continues to this day.
 Lorre created his fifth show, Two and a Half Men, with co-creator Lee Aronsohn.
-It focuses on two Harper brothers, Charlie and Alan.
+It focuses on the two Harper brothers, Charlie and Alan.
 Charlie is a hedonistic, successful commercial jingles composer and womanizer who owns a beach house in Malibu.
-When Alan is thrown out of his house by his wife, he worms himself into Charlie's house.
-Alan also has a little son, Jake, the "half", who comes to visit him and Charlie on weekends.
+Alan is a neurotic chiropractor, thrown out of his own house by his divorcing wife.
+The premise is that Alan worms himself into Charlie's house and clashes with his lifestyle.
+Alan also has a son, Jake, the "half", who comes to visit him and Charlie on weekends.
 Two and a Half Men premiered on CBS in 2003 and became the highest-rated sitcom in America.
-In 2011, CBS put the show on hiatus following many incidents of production shutdowns due to Charlie Sheen's alleged problems related to drug and alcohol abuse and greed, which culminated to the verbal attacks directed at Lorre during a radio interview.
-Sheen was fired from the show and filed a $100 million lawsuit against Lorre and Warner Bros.
+In 2011, CBS put the show on hiatus following a series of incidents of production shutdowns due to Charlie Sheen's personal problems related to substance abuse and erratic behaviors, which culminated in the verbal attacks directed at Lorre during a radio interview.
+Sheen was fired from the show and then filed a $100 million lawsuit against Lorre and Warner Bros.
 Television for wrongful termination.
 Lorre killed off Sheen's character and hired Ashton Kutcher as his replacement for the show's later four seasons.